 Postcard marketing is effective and will remain effective in 2022.
 Postcard marketing provides measurable results, accountability and data that companies can use in future marketing campaigns to be successful.
 Traditional direct mail postcard marketing campaigns capture each one of these elements while working to attract the attention of consumers at the same time.
 As technology becomes the more prevalent way to conduct correspondence, consumers begin to miss receiving traditional mail in their mailboxes each day.
 So does postcard marketing work?
 Read our guide to find out!

 Why It Works

 Direct mail marketing pieces provide customers with something they can physically hold in their hands.
 A connection with the company forms as customers hang it on their refrigerators or other prominent areas in their home.
 Each time they see that promotional marketing postcard, it sparks a reminder to interact with that company, even if the interaction is merely looking up the website for more information.

 Postcard marketing works to put a promotional message in front of a potential customer from the moment it comes out of the mailbox.
-Adding a simple promotional offer to customers who receive that postcard allows a company to track the campaign response rate by comparing customer engagement levels with the total number of postcards sent out.
+Adding a simple promotional offer to customers who receive that postcard allows a company to track the campaign response rate by comparing customer engagement levels with the total number of postcard mailers sent out.
 The mailing list information for a particular postcard marketing campaign can be utilized for future marketing campaigns as well.

 What a Promotional Postcard Should Say